cloudmaven/documentation/pages/faq/faq.md

 * You can purchase services such as a database without having to install and maintain them

 * You can easily build a web presence and use that to share data and information: With collaborators or with the public

+## Q: I am accustomed to my computing environment *persisting*... how do I come to terms with the cloud sounding
+like my work could evaporate at any moment?

+kilroy left off here...

 ## Q: What is the cloud not good for?